-Main Session Conversations will be led by Dr. Andy Root, Sharon Ketcham, and more.
+Cultivate 2020 Main Session Conversations will be led by Kenda Creasy Dean, Matt Overton, and more.

 Tired of hearing someone drone on for an hour in “their” workshop?
 So are we.
 Our unconventional workshops have been redesigned to allow for multiple presenters to share their wisdom while giving ample time for group discussion and problem solving.
 In each workshop you’ll hear from someone who brings solid information on the topic, one who brings a perspective from a different context on the same topic, and a facilitator who helps to guide the discussion as we tackle the topic together.